Mariners vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Mariners Recent Betting Performance

-- In their last 10 contests, the Mariners were underdogs just once and were the losers in that contest.
+- Over their last 10 games, the Mariners have been favored twice and lost each contest.

-- In their previous 10 matchups with a total posted by oddsmakers, the Mariners and their foes are 5-5-0 when it comes to hitting the over.
+- In their previous 10 games with a total, the Mariners and their opponents have combined to exceed the over/under on six occasions.

-- The Mariners have had a spread set in one of their past 10 games, and they have not covered the spread each time.
+- The Mariners have failed to cover the runline in any of their previous 10 matchups (one of those games had a runline).

 Mariners Betting Records & Stats

-- The Mariners have been underdogs in 23 games this season and have come away with the win eight times (34.8%) in those contests.
+- The Mariners have come away with eight wins in the 24 contests they have been listed as the underdogs in this season.

-- Seattle has a record of 1-6 when it's set as an underdog of +115 or more by sportsbooks this season.
+- Seattle has entered 15 games this season as the underdog by +100 or more and is 7-8 in those contests.

-- Oddsmakers have implied with the moneyline set for this matchup that the Mariners have a 46.5% chance of pulling out a win.
+- Bookmakers have implied with the moneyline set for this matchup that the Mariners have a 50% chance of pulling out a win.

-- Seattle's games have gone over the total in 39 of its 79 chances.
+- Seattle and its opponents have gone over the total this season in 40 of its 80 opportunities.

-- The Mariners have posted a record of 4-10-0 against the spread this season.
+- The Mariners have an against the spread mark of 4-10-0 in 14 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!